 Delivery platforms don't just charge commission, they also ask for contributions to marketing and promotions.
-These costs can add up to 5-10% extra on top of your platform fee, but are often forgotten in margin calculations.
-In this article, you'll learn how to correctly account for all delivery platform costs in your pricing.
+These hidden costs can add 5-10% extra on top of your platform fee.
+Most restaurants forget these extras in their margin calculations and wonder why delivery orders feel unprofitable.

 All delivery platform costs at a glance